 Ecuador is a beautiful and diverse country in South America, known for its stunning landscapes, rich culture, and vibrant cities.
-As a tourist or foreign visitor, understanding how to access money and use credit cards in Ecuador is essential for a smooth and enjoyable experience.
-In this guide, we will explore where to find ATMs, how much they charge for foreigners, tricks and perks of using them, safety aspects, and information about ATMs in the Galapagos Islands.
+As a tourist or foreign visitor, understanding how to access money and use credit cards is essential for a smooth and enjoyable experience.
+In this guide, we will explore where to find ATMs in Ecuador, how much they charge for foreigners, tricks and perks of using them, safety aspects, and information about ATMs in the Galapagos Islands.
 We will also provide details about Ecuadorian banks and their specific fees for international cardholders.

 Ecuador has a well-developed banking system, and you can easily find ATMs in major cities and tourist destinations.